 Estuaries, rivers and lakes are excluded from the definition of coastline.

 Please note that this definition has been updated following discussions with coastal policy staff.

 How can I get started with my application before my Expression of Interest (EOI) is approved?

-What is the split of funding between marine shoreline clean-up and derelict vessel removal projects?
+What is the split of funding between marine shoreline clean-up, derelict vessel removal and derelict aquaculture site clean-up projects?

 There is no predetermined allocation of funding for each project type.
 Proposals will be subject to a merit-based review process.
 More information can be found on the ‘Application process’ page of the website.

 Your application will be reviewed and scored based upon the criteria outlined in the Selection Criteria section.
 The highest scored applications will be recommended for funding.

 I don’t have good access to internet.
 How can I submit my application?

 We encourage applicants to apply online, but where that is not possible, please contact us and we will arrange to send an application form via email, postal mail or fax.
 We can receive the application via either method as well.